ViniciusAPortela/dyn-wiki/docs/en/wiki.md

 To use all potential of DynWiki, the tags are used to encapsulate certain instructions to identify that as a group of person.
 This means that persons that have *x32 systems* can have trouble downloading *x64 programs*, but instead of saying that, **configure that with tags**, to just show what is compatible with the user computer.

-Ok, I but that aren't actualy just compatibility tags, there are aesthetic tags, that will be transformed in a component.
+Ok, but that aren't actualy just compatibility tags, there are aesthetic tags, that will be transformed in a component.
 For example, \<cmd> tag will be turned in:

 ![Cmd Tag](https://github.com/vinicius-portela/dyn-wiki/blob/master/docs/images/cmd_tag.png)